Using The Elliptical For Cardio: Everything You Need To Know

-There are several benefits to using the elliptical machine for cardio, like how the elliptical machine is perfect for when you are not quite sure of which exercise to do.
+There are several elliptical benefits for cardio, like how the elliptical machine is perfect for when you are not quite sure of which exercise to do.
 With all of its features, you can guide yourself through a heart-pumping cardio workout on your own, or let the machine guide you with one of its built-in low-impact exercises.
 Simply choose a cardio program, the amount of time you want to work out, and the elliptical will automatically change the resistance based on the workout you choose.
 This feature is perfect if you are new to the gym, or just don’t want to have to think about your cardio exercise for the day.
 Pick a setting that aligns with your needs, and go, go, go!

 Get a Full-Body Workout

 Elliptical cardio training enhances your aerobic workouts by giving you the ability to include your full body into the exercise.
 Most ellipticals include handlebars that move with the foot pads.
 If you are on this type of elliptical, be sure to use that to your advantage.
 Engage different muscle groups including your arm muscles and push and pull on those handlebars (Read that again, folks.
 Don’t just put those hands on the handlebars, push and pull them!) to create a full-body, challenging workout that will not only tone your glutes and legs but help to strengthen your core and arms as well.
 Of course, there is the option to hold onto the static side rail or handlebars in the center of this machine as well (depending on the type of elliptical you are using), but by doing so, you are taking away that full-body effect.
 So, try to get comfortable with the machine, and when you are up to it, introduce your arms into the mix to get a better cardio workout!